 Veronica Glick is a partner in Mayer Brown’s Washington DC office and a member of the firm’s National Security and Cybersecurity & Data Privacy practices.
 She is also a member of the firm’s Litigation and Dispute Resolution practice and Congressional Investigations & Crisis Management team.
-Veronica focuses her practice on complex and cutting-edge legal issues regarding national security, cybersecurity and international law in addition to assisting clients with government investigations and regulatory compliance.
+Veronica focuses her practice on complex and cutting-edge legal issues regarding national security, cybersecurity and international law, with particular experience responding to multijurisdictional cyber incidents.

 London School of Economics and Political Science, LLB